prototype0club/IAAMOBILITYHACKATHON/BYOD Bring Your Own Device/byod_challenge_instructions.md

 - Create a new prototype within the EDCAR Model and name the prototype - 'IAA2025_TeamName_UseCaseName'.
 <img src="./img/NewPrototypeEDCAR.png" alt="NewPrototype" width="700">

-- Open the SDV Code or Dashboard subtab and select runtime named "**Runtime-IAA_Hackathon**" (This will be avaliable at the time of Hackathon).
+- Open the SDV Code or Dashboard subtab and select runtime named "**Runtime-IAA-Hackathon**" (This will be avaliable at the time of Hackathon).
 <img src="./img/SDVRuntime.png" alt="SDVRuntime" width="700">

 - Develop your application using the Python editor.